openstack/nova/doc/source/admin/sev.rst

   needs to track how many slots are available and used in order to avoid attempting to exceed that limit in the hardware.

+  Since version 8.0.0, libvirt exposes maximun mumber of SEV guests which can run concurrently in its host, so the limit is automatically detected using this feature.

-  At the time of writing (September 2019), work is in progress to allow QEMU and libvirt to expose the number of slots available on SEV hardware; however until this is finished and released, it will not be possible for Nova to programmatically detect the correct value.
+  However in case an older version of libvirt is used, it is not possible for Nova to programmatically detect the correct value and Nova imposes no limit.
   So this configuration option serves as a stop-gap, allowing the cloud operator the option of providing this value manually.

-It may later be demoted to a fallback value for cases where the limit cannot be detected programmatically, or even removed altogether when Nova's minimum QEMU version guarantees that it can always be detected.
+  This option also allows the cloud operator to set the limit lower than the actual hard limit.

   .. note::

-     When deciding whether to use the default of ``None`` or manually impose a limit, operators should carefully weigh the benefits vs. the risk.
-The benefits of using the default are a) immediate convenience since nothing needs to be done now, and b) convenience later when upgrading compute hosts to future versions of Nova, since again nothing will need to be done for the correct limit to be automatically imposed.
+     If libvirt older than 8.0.0 is used, operators should carefully weigh the benefits vs. the risk when deciding whether to use the default of ``None`` or manually impose a limit.
+     The benefits of using the default are a) immediate convenience since nothing needs to be done now, and b) convenience later when upgrading compute hosts to future versions of libvirt, since again nothing will need to be done for the correct limit to be automatically imposed.
      However the risk is that until auto-detection is implemented, users may be able to attempt to launch guests with encrypted memory on hosts which have already reached the maximum number of guests simultaneously running with encrypted memory.
 This risk may be mitigated by other limitations which operators can impose, for example if the smallest RAM footprint of any flavor imposes a maximum number of simultaneously running guests which is less than or equal to the SEV limit.